-The ISO initially prepared its proposed revisions to the Policy after receiving informal input from the various stakeholder sector leads who had most recently been involved in the Board selection process.
-After receiving that initial input, Management prepared a set of proposed revisions and conducted a stakeholder process, which consisted of a written proposal with a redline version of the revised Policy posted on May 27, a stakeholder call on June 8 to walk through the revisions and take stakeholder questions and comments, and an opportunity for stakeholders to submit written comments on June 22.
+The ISO initially prepared its proposed revisions to the Policy in early 2020 after receiving informal input from the various stakeholder sector leads who had most recently been involved in the Board selection process.
+After receiving that initial input, Management prepared a set of proposed revisions and conducted a stakeholder process, which consisted of a written proposal with a redline version of the revised Policy posted on May 27, 2020, a stakeholder call on June 8, 2020, to walk through the revisions and take stakeholder questions and comments, and an opportunity for stakeholders to submit written comments on June 22, 2020.